Gerald J. Wasserburg: Apollo Program

+Impact of research

-Wasserburg's research led to a better understanding of the origins and history of the solar system and its component bodies and the precursor stellar sources contributing to the solar system; this research established a time scale for the development of the early solar system, including the processes of nucleosynthesis and the formation and evolution of the planets, the Moon and the meteorites.
+Wasserburg's research led to a better understanding of the origins and history of the Solar System and its component bodies and the precursor stellar sources contributing to the Solar System; this research established a time scale for the development of the early Solar System, including the processes of nucleosynthesis and the formation and evolution of the planets, the Moon and the meteorites.
 More recently, he investigated models of the chemical evolution of the Galaxy.